 - You will work with a full-time faculty member whose time is devoted to working with students during their internship.
 This faculty member will help you both before and during your internship.

 You will work closely with the School of Social Work’s field education faculty to secure an internship.
-You are given the opportunity to choose an internship from a variety of social service organizations based on your interests and concentration.
+You are given the opportunity to choose an internship from a variety of social service organizations based on your interests and concentration/focus area.
 The agencies we work with serve a multitude of diverse populations, cultural backgrounds, and socioeconomic classes in areas including healthcare, child welfare, extended care facilities, and community advocacy agencies.
 MSW students have interned in schools, hospitals, mental health centers, homeless shelters, correctional facilities, and several hundred other organizations.
-Visit here to get a sense of the wide variety of field placement options.

 During your last semester/s of graduate studies, you will gain rich learning experiences as you are immersed in a full-time internship within an agency.
 Through the internship experience, you can gain great hands-on experience, which includes: